felipecrv/jsx-requirejs-plugin/README.md

     });

 Then, you can reference JSX files via the `jsx!` plugin syntax.
-For example, to load the `Timer.js` file that is in a `components` directory:
+For example, to load the `Timer.jsx` file that is in a `components` directory:

     require(['jsx!components/Timer'], function (Timer) {

     });

-The Plugin is then going to load the JavaScript source file `components/Timer.js`, parse it with Facebook's JSXTransformer and execute the resulting JavaScript source.
+The Plugin is then going to load the JavaScript source file `components/Timer.jsx`, parse it with Facebook's JSXTransformer and execute the resulting JavaScript source.

 To make it load a file with a `.jsx` extension (`components/Timer.jsx`) add the following parameter to the RequireJS config object: